APSL/django-yubin/docs/mailviews.rst

     NewsletterView().send()

-Supose now that we wan't to send a second newsletter, the monthly one for exaple, then we could just write
+Supose now that we wan't to send a second newsletter, the monthly one for example, then we could just write

 .. code:: python